3M7E1GAAKNQE31/2024_2025_5ISS_BOUKOUISS_BIGOT_BRUNETTO_HENRIET_JOBARD_GAS_SENSOR/README.md

 In addition to the MQTT and Node-RED components, we included a section in the Arduino code to communicate the gas sensor information to a phone.
 To achieve this, we used App Inventor for designing the mobile application.
 The two tabs, "Design" and "Blocks," allowed us to create an application easily and fairly quickly for receiving the sensor's value.

 <b>MIT App Inventor</b> is a free online tool offering a user friendly interface for android application development.
-We first had a small introduction by having a led turning on and off using this tool
+We first had a small introduction by having a led turning on and off using this tool, and then developed a code to send the data from the gas sensor to the smartphone.

  <p div align="center">
  <img src="./pictures/arduino_sending_data_to_app_inventor.png" height="200">